SanchitAggarwal-zz/PyhlogeneticTree/README.md

 PyhlogeneticTree
 ================

-Matlab implementation of Phylogenetic tree using bioinformatics tool box
+Matlab implementation of Phylogenetic tree using bioinformatics tool box.